 2) Despite 78% of companies believing in the importance of digital and transformational leadership, only 5% have strong digital leadership development programs currently in place.*

 3) 78% of HR leaders are more concerned about the talent shortage today than they were a year ago.
 Interestingly, 75% of employees who are voluntarily leaving jobs “quit their bosses, not their jobs.” *

-4) Only 1 out of 4 employees think training programs help their companies perform better.
-However, they believe that coaching gives them 2x the performance management value to help them outperform the competition.*
+4) More importantly, only 1 out of 4 employees think training programs help their companies perform better.
+In contrast, they believe coaching gives them twice the performance management value to help them outperform the competition.*

 The “new” organizational model replacing the “old” has a key ingredient, specifically, a coaching culture built into its foundation, designed to empower people with autonomous decision making confidence and personal growth, all the while fulfilling a larger vision.*

 At DigitalQ, we want to close the leadership gap and help organizations and people succeed.
 We believe in accessibility to coaching for everyone, not just for executives.
 Our goal is to help individuals perform better in their jobs, to make the best decisions, and to rapidly adapt to performance driven change – all the while supporting their personal and professional growth to achieve their greatness.

 *Sources: Credit Suisse, Deloitte Human Capital Trends, Spherion, Bain and McKinsey research, Forbes, CNBC, J. Pfeffer, “Dying For a Paycheck: How Modern Management Harms Employee Health and Company Performance – and What We Can Do About It.”